Slow Cooker Thai Red Curry

 Your email address will not be published.
 Required fields are marked *

-1. Charlotte Crowley
+2. Charlotte Crowley says:

 I made this for dinner last night and it would have been really nice BUT it was way too spicy!
 My boyfriend couldn’t eat it!
 I don’t think this is your fault – I think I used too much curry paste and I used one from the Asian supermarket which I think is quite potent and threw in a red chilli!